 3. Identify the type and purpose of your incentive program.

-The incentive program’s purpose will play a large role in your program budget.
+The program’s purpose should play a large role in your incentive program budget.
 Here are three examples of common incentive program types:

 - Short-Term Sales Incentives

 Do you want to want to quickly push out sales of a new, improved or little-known product?
 Then you want a reward system that encourages immediacy.
 Easy-to-earn pay-outs like debit and gift card rewards or “low hanging fruit” online merchandise rewards (such as movie tickets, Redbox, books, music, etc.) can earn ROI quickly.
 If you brand your card rewards, you get the added benefit of brand reinforcement and recognition.

 - Sales Employee Motivation and Engagement

 For a sales motivation program that builds a better company culture, more engaged salespeople and more efficient practices over time, you can take inspiration from employee engagement programs—organizations budget an average of 2% of payroll budget on these programs, according to WorldatWork research.
 The results are slower than short-term sales promotion incentives, but they can have a big impact in the long-term.

 - VIP Sales Performers and B2B Customers

 You’ll invest more time and money in bigger incentive rewards like group travel incentives, but the pay-off is a higher, long-tail ROI.
 Participants of a travel incentive program will become more motivated, top salespeople and/or more loyal sales channel It’s smart to invest a little more in a larger incentive program aimed at your VIP salespeople or most loyal B2B customers.
 As reported by Harvard Business Review, “Acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.”

 4. Choose the best incentives cost plan and billing model for your needs.